syncfusion-content/windowsforms-docs/WindowsForms/Grid/How-To/Common/How-to-Capture-Function-Keys-When-the-Current-Cell-is-in-Active-Edit-Mode.md

 ---
 layout: post
-title: Common questions in Essential Grid
+title: How-to-Capture-Function-Keys-When-the-Current-Cell-is-in-active-edit-mode | Windows Forms | Syncfusion
 description: how to capture function keys when the current cell is in active edit mode
 platform: windowsforms
 control: Grid